Council, Committees and workshops

 The Standing Orders(PDF, 2MB) for meetings of Upper Hutt City Council outline the rules and procedures for meetings of committees.
 Local authorities must adopt Standing Orders for the conduct of their meetings.
 Standing Orders reflect the requirements of the Local Government Act, the Local Government Official Information and Meetings Act, and other legislation concerning the conduct of meetings.

-Standing committee structure and membership
+Standing Committees and membership

 Council has five standing committees.
 Membership of a committee is not restricted to Councillors.

-• Finance and Performance Committee: Mayor Guppy and all members of Council, Councillor Bentley (Chair) and Councillor Holderness (Deputy Chair)
+Finance and Performance Committee: Mayor Guppy and all members of Council, Councillor Bentley (Chair) and Councillor Holderness (Deputy Chair).

-• Policy Committee: Mayor Guppy and all members of Council, Councillor Newell (Chair) and Councillor Griffiths (Deputy Chair
+Policy Committee: Mayor Guppy and all members of Council, Councillor Newell (Chair) and Councillor Griffiths (Deputy Chair)

-• Risk and Assurance Committee: Mayor Guppy, Councillor Carson (Chair) and Deputy Mayor Swales (Deputy Chair) and Councillors Bentley, Griffiths, Newell and Independent Member Sara Brownlie (appointed December 2022)
+Risk and Assurance Committee: Mayor Guppy, Councillor Carson (Chair) and Deputy Mayor Swales (Deputy Chair) and Councillors Bentley, Griffiths, Newell and Independent Member Sara Brownlie (appointed December 2022)

-Policy applicable to all standing committees
+Policy applicable to all Standing Committees

-It is incumbent upon all standing committees:
+It is essential upon all standing committees:

 • to ensure that Council policy is observed and Council decisions are complied with